The Meaning of Numbers: The Number 29

 The Apostle Paul began his ministry immediately after his baptism in 33 A.D.
 Year 29 of his service toward God was one of the most pivotal times in the entirety of Scripture.

 Paul, in 62 A.D., was smack in the middle of the shortest yet most prolific writing period of any Biblical author.
 The apostle, from 61 to 63, wrote the books of Ephesians, Philippians, Colossians, Philemon, 1Timothy and Titus.
-This amounts to almost half the number of fourteen books he pens that become an integral part of the New Testament.
+This amounts to almost half of the fourteen books he pens that become an integral part of the New Testament.